obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.0.0

-An item has been removed from the current scene.
+A scene item has been removed from a scene.

 **Response Items:**